 14 Things To Know About Nigeria’s First Female Ambassador To Greece, Nimi Akinkugbe

-Nimi Akinkugbe’s ambassadorial appointment is a clear case of what a man can do, a woman can do better.
+The ambassadorial appointment of Nimi Akinkugbe as Nigeria’s first female ambassador to Greece is a clear case of what a man can do; a woman can do better.

-Here are things to know about her.
+Here are some things to know about her.

 1. She was born Opunimi Ajumogobia on June 7, 1960, in Port Harcourt.